-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Birmingham

-Professional Liability Insurance Risk Factors in Birmingham
+About Professional Liability Insurance in Birmingham, AL

 In Alabama, this coverage is designed for claims tied to professional mistakes, missed deadlines, inaccurate advice, misrepresentation, and failure to perform services as promised.
 It is commonly called errors and omissions insurance in Alabama, and the policy language usually focuses on the claim itself, not on whether the work was intentional.
 That matters because a client dispute can still create defense costs even when the allegation is weak or groundless.
 Alabama’s market has 320 active insurers and a strong concentration of small businesses, so policy wording and endorsements can vary by carrier and by profession.

 The main protections are negligence claims coverage, defense costs coverage, settlements and judgments coverage, and breach of contract coverage when the policy form includes it.
 Coverage is not automatic for every dispute, so the policy details matter, especially retroactive dates, claims-made triggers, and any exclusions tied to specific services.
-Alabama does not create a universal professional liability mandate in the data provided, but coverage requirements may vary by industry and business size, and client contracts often drive what you need to carry.
+Alabama does not create a universal professional liability mandate statewide, but coverage requirements may vary by industry and business size, and client contracts often drive what you need to carry.

 Because Alabama has elevated tornado risk and frequent severe weather events, many firms operate under schedule pressure and service interruptions; that can increase the chance of missed deliverables or documentation problems.
 The policy is built to respond to the professional claim itself, not to unrelated property or auto issues.
 If you change carriers, the retroactive date and any tail coverage become especially important so prior work remains protected if a claim is filed later.